yandex-cloud/docs/en/api-design-guide/_includes/create-operation-response.md

-When calling the `Create` method, the returned `Operation` object will contain the ID of the resource being created, even if the operation is not complete yet.
+When calling the`Create` method, the returned `Operation` object will contain the ID of the resource being created, even if the operation is not completed yet.
 Using this ID, you can access the resource via the `Get` or `List` method.